brainworxx/kreXX-TYPO3-Extension/Documentation/FatalError/Index.rst

 ===================

 .. important::
   Fatal errors got removed in PHP7 and became catchable.
-Typo3 ist very well abe to handle them, so you do not have to resort kreXX for additional data.
+Typo3 ist very well able to handle them, so you do not have to resort kreXX for additional data.

-| Normally, when a fatal error happens, php will tell you the name of the error , and filename and the line number.
+| Normally, when a fatal error happens, php will tell you the name of the error, the filename and the line number.
-| When you look at the amount of data available from the typo3 error handler, you will clearly see that this is a little bit, ummm discreet.
+| When you look at the amount of data available from the TYPO3 error handler for example, you will clearly see that this is a little bit, ummm discreet.
 |

 kreXX will offer you the following information:
 	- Snippet of the sourcecode, where the error has happened
-	- Complete Backtrace of what happened before the error occurred
+	- Complete backtrace of what happened before the error occurred
 	- Snippets of sourcecode is added to each step of the backtrace
 	- Each object in the backtrace is fully analysed with all its data
 	- . . .